 An expungement hearing usually takes about 10 minutes, and it takes place before a judge with no jury.
 The judge will determine whether you are eligible for expungement by considering:

-If you’re facing felony charges or want to learn whether you can have your record expunged, reach out to Louis J. Goodman.
-He will ensure a discrete and supportive attorney-client relationship and help you prepare an aggressive defense for your case.
+If you’re facing felony charges or want to learn whether you can have your record expunged, reach out to the Law Office of Louis J. Goodman.
+Mr. Goodman has protected defendants’ rights in court for more than thirty years in California and has a deep understanding of California law and criminal defense strategies.

 Fields marked with an * are required